Suphakan-Satang-Work/RobloxTweenGenerator/README.md

 **Welcome to TweenService Generater!**

-    introduction
-    This Project Make by Cluade Ai
+>  introduction  This Project Make by Cluade Ai

 ### Files

-    Tweengenerator.lua
+> Tweengenerator.lua

 ### Install Plugin

-    Open RobloxStudio and Open the plugin folder  plugin > plugin folder Download Tweengenerator.lua file and drag in to plugin folder
+> Open RobloxStudio and Open the plugin folder  plugin > plugin folder
+> Download Tweengenerator.lua file and drag in to plugin folde